matplotlib/matplotlib/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Meta:

-- PR title summarizes the changes.
-(For example, prefer "Raise `ValueError` on non-numeric input to `set_xlim`" instead of "Addresses issue #8576").
+- PR title descriptively summarizes the changes.
+(For example, prefer "Raise `ValueError` on non-numeric input to `set_xlim`" to "Addresses issue #8576").
-- PR has at least 1-2 sentence summary.
+- PR has at least a 1-2 sentence summary.
 - PR is not out of master, but out of a separate branch (e.g. `your-user-name:non-numeric-xlim -> matplotlib:master`)
 - Optional: PR cross-links related issues.
 -->